 Zero-rating of AIL on qualifying bonds

-Where a bond issue meets a qualifying criteria instead of paying AIL at 2%, a zero rate can apply.
+Where a bond issue meets a qualifying criteria a zero rate can apply.

 Agreements in writing

-- that the interest is not taxable in New Zealand
+- interest is not taxable in New Zealand

-- the cost of any AIL to be recovered from the non-resident lender, shown as a fee or charge.
+- cost of any AIL if it is recovered from the non-resident lender is shown as a fee or charge.